cactode/cactode.github.io/_posts/2017-01-01-lightboard.md

 ![](/img/projects/lightboard/2.jpg)

 The body of the lightboard was made out of a recycled clothing dresser that was cut in half.
-The backing was made out of scrap wood, and the front facade was made out of laser-cut scrap wood.
+The backing was made out of scrap wood, and the front façade was made out of laser-cut scrap wood.

 ![](/img/projects/lightboard/3.jpg)